Axosoft/glo-api-apps/README.md

 # Awesome GitKraken Glo API integrations

-This is a list of apps, SDKs, etc. that consume/interact with GitKraken Glo's API.
-If you'd like to see your app in this list, [submit a PR](https://github.com/Axosoft/glo-api-apps/compare) to add it.
-We'll review your app and accept the PR.
+This is a list of SDKs. that consume/interact with GitKraken Glo's API.
+Apps and integrations have been moved to [the glo marketplace](https://www.gitkraken.com/glo-marketplace), if you want your app listed, submit it there.

 Want to create an app?
 [Start here](https://support.gitkraken.com/developers/overview/)